-We must plan for the housing needs of the community We must plan for the right development in and ensure that diverse housing options are made available to accommodate all situations and aspirations.
+We must plan for the housing needs of the community and ensure that diverse housing options are made available to accommodate all situations and aspirations.

 3.2 RESPECT AMENITY AND LOCAL CHARACTER

 Council's existing, long standing policies closely link housing growth with our activity centre hierarchy.
 Although we must accommodate an increase in our population, activity centres must also be able to respect amenity and local character.